-Movies evoke the magic of travel, transporting viewers on an otherworldly adventure.
+Movies evoke the magic of travel, transporting viewers on an extraordinary adventure.
 Nowhere is this better illustrated than along Ireland's Wild Atlantic Way, where you'll discover the real-life locations that posed as a galaxy far, far away.
 Star Wars location scouts chose Ireland to film scenes from Episodes VII and VIII.
 And from the craggy coastal beauty of Sybil Head in County Kerry to the jagged coastline and thriving birdlife of Ireland's most northerly point at Malin Head in County Donegal, these landscapes are so dramatic they feel like a ready-made film set.
-Stand amid the majestic scenery of Loop Head in County Clare, or book ahead for a journey out to Skellig Michael in County Kerry, a 6th century monastic settlement on a wonderfully wild island in the Atlantic Ocean.
+Surround yourself with the majestic scenery of Loop Head in County Clare or book ahead for a journey out to Skellig Michael in County Kerry, a 6th century monastic settlement on a wonderfully wild island.